 When you validate a volume, the following happens:

 Validating a volume is not required, but it’s a good safety measure.
 You can think of it like checking the pressure on your spare tire; if you get a flat you have the peace of mind that your spare is ready to go.
 Validation gives you the peace of mind that if any problem occurs, all the parity and mirror data is correct and up-to-date.

 1. RAID 4/5/1+0 (10) volumes are not yet supported in SoftRAID for Windows.

 2. SMART is a monitoring system in disk drives that SoftRAID’s Monitor uses to assess drive reliability and anticipate drive failures.

-3. This features require disks which support SMART.
-They are not available on disks connected via USB or FireWire and may not be available if a disk is connected via some third party interface cards.
+3. These features require disks that support SMART.
+They are not available on disks connected via USB or FireWire and may not be available if a disk is connected via some third-party interface cards.